asterisk/documentation/docs/Fundamentals/Key-Concepts/States-and-Presence/Presence-State.md

----
+!!! tip

-**Tip:**  Digium phones support only the available, away, dnd, xa, and chat states.
+    Digium phones support only the available, away, dnd, xa, and chat states.
 The unavailable and not\_set states are not supported.

----
+[//]: # (end-tip)